jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_drilldown_overview.md

-The Spotlight Overview page provides a unique view of the activity of the system.
-The Spotlight Overview page highlights obvious bottlenecks and problem areas.
-Statistics and flows are updated in real time.

-## There are many ways to open the Spotlight Overview page
+## How to open (and Use) the Spotlight Overview page

-* Click on the Replication connection on the Connections pane.
-* Click on the Replication connection on the heatmap display.
+The Spotlight Overview page can be opened from:
+* [Spotlight Client][enterprise_display_overview]
+* [Spotlight Mobile][mobile_overview]

+## The Spotlight Overview page for SQL Server Replication
+The Spotlight Overview page is made up of components and flows tailored to the SQL Server Replication architecture.
+Refer to the sidebar navigation of this help system for more information on a specific component or flow.

-## Overview of the components in a replication environment
+### Overview of the components in a replication environment

 Microsoft uses a publishing metaphor to describe its SQL Server Replication model.
 In this model, the servers and processes involved in replication can be likened to the roles within a publishing environment.